wtsi-hpag/stepStone/README.md

 2. Generate coverage plots;
 3. samtools sort -@ 60 -n your.bam new.bam;
 4. Detect breakpoints using new.bam

+###Note:

+1. When you have high read coverage, or high level of aneuploidy, you need to adjust "hight";
+2. Window size gives you a chance to display the density of data points in plots.

 Please contact Zemin Ning ( zn1@sanger.ac.uk ) for any further information.